Use a sidecar container in Kubernetes

 name: CONTAINER_NAME

-• SIDECAR_CR_NAME: the name to apply to your sidecar container.
+• SIDECAR_CR_NAME: the name for your sidecar container.

-• CONTAINER_IMAGE: the name of the file containing the image to run in the sidecar container, for example, busybox.
+• CONTAINER_IMAGE: the name of the image file to run in your sidecar container.
+For example, busybox.

 • CONTAINER_COMMAND: the command for the container that runs in the Pod.
 The command can be a list of quoted strings.
 For more information, see Define a command and arguments when you create a Pod.